Take on the Choquequirao trek, an awe-inspiring hike to one of Peru’s hidden Inca gems.

 What's Included?

-Transfer from hotel in bus to Cachora, tents, foam mat, dining tent with tables and chairs, kitchen tent, toilet tent, English-speaking professional guide, cook and cooking equipment, horsemen and horses (to carry tents, food, cooking equipment), accommodation for guides, cook and horsemen, meals as listed plus snacks, first-aid kit including emergency oxygen bottle, entry fee to Choquequirao ruins.
+Private transfer from your Cusco hotel to Cachora, tents, foam mat, dining tent with tables and chairs, kitchen tent, toilet tent, English-speaking professional guide, cook and cooking equipment, horsemen and horses (to carry tents, food, cooking equipment), accommodation for guides, cook and horsemen, meals as listed plus snacks, first-aid kit including emergency oxygen bottle, entry fee to Choquequirao ruins.

 What's Not Included?

-Breakfast on the first day, dinner on the last day, tips, sleeping bag, items of a personal nature, Sayhuite and Tarahuasi entrance fees (20 soles), flights
+Breakfast on the first day, dinner on the last day, tips, sleeping bag, items of a personal nature, Sayhuite and Conoc hot springs entrance fees , flights

 Accommodation